digitabank/digita-router/README.md

 `digita` is a global instance providing navigation methods without context

-### 1. Just inject the navigatorKey and use it on the go
+### 1. Import digita_router and inject the navigatorKey and use it on the go

 ```dart
 import 'package:flutter/material.dart';